Gang Chen

 About

-Dr. Chen's work has been published in leading academic journals, including the Journal of Public Administration Research and Theory (JPART), Public Management Review (PMR), American Review of Public Administration (ARPA), Public Budgeting & Finance (PBF), Administration & Society (A&S), Journal of Pension Economics and Finance (JPEF), Public Finance Review (PFR), Local Government Studies (LGS), Public Money and Management (PMM), and Public Performance and Management Review (PPMR).
-He has obtained research grants and served as Principal Investigator (PI) or Co-Principal Investigator (Co-PI) in research projects funded by the Governmental Accounting Standards Board (GASB), Society of Actuaries (SOA), the Center for Retirement Research at Boston College, the Equable Institute, the Crane Foundation, the Laura and John Arnold Foundation, the Reason Foundation, the Spencer Foundation, and the Pew Charitable Trusts.
+His work has appeared in top journals including Journal of Public Administration Research and Theory (JPART), Public Administration Review (PAR), Public Management Review (PMR), Public Administration (PA), American Review of Public Administration (ARPA), Public Budgeting & Finance (PBF), and Public Finance Review (PFR), and he is the lead author of Managing Public Pension Plans: Decisions, Challenges, and Reforms (Routledge, 2025).
+He has led or co-led research projects funded by major organizations, including the Governmental Accounting Standards Board (GASB), Society of Actuaries, Center for Retirement Research at Boston College, Equable Institute, Crane Foundation, Arnold Ventures, Reason Foundation, Spencer Foundation and the Pew Charitable Trusts.